nkrishnaswamy/nkrishnaswamy.github.io/_posts/2024-10-07-congratulations-shadi-manafi.md

 Congratulations to Shadi!
 You were the first Ph.D. student I started working with at CSU and congratulations on navigating this convoluted and sometimes challenging path successfully.
 Best of luck in what comes next!

 Here is a picture after defense, of Shadi with her committee members: Prof. Francisco Ortega (CS) and Prof. Edwin Chong (Electrical and Computer Engineering).
-And me (not shown, Prof. Nathaniel Blanchard, who attended online.)
+And me (not shown, Prof. Nathaniel Blanchard, who attended online).

 ![Shadi Manafi PhD Dissertation Defense](../../../assets/images/posts/shadi-defense.jpg?raw=true "Shadi Manafi PhD Dissertation Defense")